 Brands don’t exist in a vacuum.
 Your customers and consumers of your products and services have choices, and they have means to make informed choices based on research.
 You need to give prospective customers compelling reasons to choose your company or your products over competitive offerings.
 An optimally positioned brand sits at the confluence of:

 - How you are different from your competition…

 - …in a way that’s meaningful to your customers…

 - …that you can believably deliver on

-Each of these three parts hold equal weight.
-If you don’t do something better than the competition, then you become a commodity, and only win when priced the lowest.
+Each of these three parts holds equal weight.
+If you don’t do something better than the competition, then you become a commodity, and you only win when priced the lowest.
 If you are differentiated from the competition, but that differentiation is not important or relevant to your customers, then it’s not a compelling reason to choose you.
 And if you claim to offer something that you don’t appear to be able to do, you end up breaking the trust of your target audiences.
 But if you hit all three of these targets (differentiation, relevancy, genuineness), you have a compelling story to tell that can drive a strong preference for your brand and your offerings.

 A strong brand is the key to success

 The key to success in any product or industry category is a strong brand.
 Starting with the strategic aspects of brand is the smart approach for creating and deploying a brand that will stand out in an appealing way to potential customers and partners.
 Don’t get too focused on the tactical aspects until you have a good handle on how you will shape the customer experience with your brand, deliver on your promises and identify the meaningful competitive differentiation that sets you up for long-term success.